vortexdeveloperlabs/Filter-Lock/docs/for devs/standards/Link Locking Tokens.md

 This is specifically for shifting the characters of the HMAC hashes, because all the can be detected by filters through searching for patterns.
 It is also used to shuffle around the numbers in the Discord Snowflake.
 This precaution adds a bit of entropy to make it more expensive to detect these tokens.

-#### _SITE\\\_HOST_

-This is the domain of the proxy site and actually serves the purpose as being the encryption key, because the encryption key should be the same for everyone per a specific site.
-The reasoning is, if they have the site domain in their database (they know about it), they most definitely have the site blocked already.

 ### nonce

 > `subEncrypt(`**nonce**`)`